waqarnabi/waqarnabi.github.io/_pages/research.md

 redirect_from:
 ---

-I recorded a video discussing my research, aimed primarily at potential research students.
-You can see the video [here](https://youtu.be/RrTyGAFoC2Q), and the slides [here](../files/nabi_phdinfosession-2025.pdf).
+I recorded a video discussing my research, aimed primarily at potential research students, [which you can watch here ](https://youtu.be/RrTyGAFoC2Q) [(slides here)](../files/nabi_phdinfosession-2025.pdf).

 My research interests lie in two broad areas: Computing Systems, and Computing Education.